Key takeaways

 Audio output switching on Android during a call

-Speaker, earpiece, Bluetooth — the routing problem that drives most post-launch bug reports.
+Speaker, earpiece, Bluetooth — the routing problem behind most post-launch bug reports.

 Collaboration